Retrieve the App Data Model

 The response will contain a list of the object types in the particular app's Data Model, with a list of fields of each object type.
 Relationships of the object types are also included.

-The HTTP headers for the response also include an ETag header which allows you to keep track of versions of the Data Model.
+The HTTP headers for the response also include an which allows you to keep track of versions of the Data Model.
 Whenever changes are made to the app's Data Model, the hash in the ETag header will change.
 You can include this ETag hash value with the If-None-Match

 header in subsequent calls to the datamodel